-The shape of the room can be changed at any moment by using the Wall editor (described in point 5).
+It is possible to change the shape of the premises being drawn.
+You can change the room shape at any moment by means of the Wall editor (described at the end of this chapter).
 Please note, however, that such changes may result in losing some information or objects, such as inserted bevels of wall or ceramic tiles.